Get inspired by these eduSHAREs!

 “If SDG4 is about inclusion, it needs a multilingual approach”

 Kathleen Heugh is an international expert in bilingual and multilingual education with the University of South Australia.
 Ms Heugh was the keynote speaker at our international guest lecture on multilingualism and we listened intently.
 Here are just a few of the take-aways about current pressing linguistic issues in education.

-On November 13, 2019, teachers, teacher trainers and students joined our international guest lecture in Ghent.
+On November 13, 2019, teachers, teacher trainers and students gathered at our international guest lecture in Ghent.
 They learned about the positive effects of multilingualism in education and about how to integrate mother tongues in their classrooms.
-Below you can read a short recap, find all the presentations and watch the entire guest lecture.

 International guest lecture: learning across borders for multilingualism